 Bush DAC10 s/n 62/44834 Mottled brown Bakelite case.
 AC/DC mains (210-250 Volts) table top receiver valve lineup: UCH42 UF41 UBC41 UL41 UY41.
 The radio has three preset stations and Long and Medium wavebands selected by pushbuttons.Original cost £14 16s 0d plus purchase tax (£18 0s 0d).
-Today you would need to part with £50 to buy a working model in good condition. working UK 1950
+Today, in 2014 these sell at auction for between £15 and £60 depending upon condition, the latter price would be for a working model in excellent condition. working UK 1950

 It certainly looks as if this radio has not been used for a very long time!